 One can have many adverse reactions to mold being in a home or office.
 It's essential to monitor these reactions before they severely affect your health:

-- Respiratory problems - wheezing, asthma attacks, etc.
+- Respiratory problems - wheezing, asthma attacks, and other issues.

 - Nasal and sinus congestion or dry, hacking cough.